Tyler Refrigeration Pit

 On This Page

-- EPA issued its second five-year review report for the site in September 2007.
+- EPA issued its third five-year review report for the site in September 2012.
 The review found that the current remedy for the site is still protective of human health and the environment.
-Another five-year review will be due in 2012.
+It did include some future recommendations for the Site.
+Another five-year review will be due in 2017.

 - The site was deleted from the National Priorities List of most hazardous waste sites in March 2004.